softwareprince/egon-browser/components/speedreader/rust/lib/README.md

-# Brave SpeedReader
+# EgonBrowser SpeedReader

 At a high level, SpeedReader:

 * Distills text-focused document content from a suitable HTML
 * Works on HTML documents before rendering them
 * Generates HTML output with no external styling or scripting
-* Content styled with Brave-designed themes
+* Content styled with EgonBrowser-designed themes

 ## Structure